 Earlier this month, a Transair Boeing 737 cargo jet ditched in the Pacific Ocean off Oahu, and both the pilots were rescued.
 The Transair Flight 810 was forced to return to Hawaii after the crew reported engine problems shortly after departure.

 The Boeing 737 involved was the oldest plane in the airline’s fleet.
-The engines were so old, weak, and worn out that the aircraft was about to retire.
 The incident is now being investigated by the FAA and National Transportation Safety Board.